Conditional flow matching for physics-constrained inverse problems with finite training data: Details of the architecture for the velocity networks and training hyperparameters

 \section{Details of the architecture for the velocity networks and training hyperparameters}

 \paragraph{Velocity networks modeled using MLPs} We use MLPs to model the velocity networks for the numerical examples in \Cref{subsec:cond-density,subsubsec:one-step-DA,subsubsec:ADR}.
-Following a previous study~\cite{dasgupta2026unifying}, we encode dependence on time $t$ using the Fourier features $[t - 0.5, \cos (2\pi t), \sin(2 \pi t), -\cos(4 \pi t)]$ which are concatenated with the spatial inputs $\X$ and $\Y$ before the first hidden layer~\cite{dasgupta2026unifying}. \Cref{tab:vel-network-MLP} provides additional details regarding the architectures of the velocity networks.
+Following a previous study~\cite{dasgupta2026unifying}, we encode dependence on time $t$ using the Fourier features $[t - 0.5, \cos (2\pi t), \sin(2 \pi t), -\cos(4 \pi t)]$ which are concatenated with the spatial inputs $\X$ and $\Y$ before the first hidden layer. \Cref{tab:vel-network-MLP} provides additional details regarding the architectures of the velocity networks used for the various problems.